Construction

 Fascia / soffit boards350–400 sq ft/galExterior Trim Paint (urethane alkyd)

 The 3.5× difference between smooth vinyl siding (375 sq ft/gal) and CMU block (125 sq ft/gal) explains why exterior project costs vary so dramatically by surface type.
-A 1,260 sq ft body area requires 7 gallons on smooth siding but 20 gallons on CMU block — nearly triple the material cost before labour is considered.
+A 1,260 sq ft body area requires 7 gallons on smooth siding but 20 gallons on CMU block , nearly triple the material cost before labour is considered.
 For detailed substrate-level coverage rates, the paint coverage calculator supports custom spread rate entry for any surface not in the standard list.
+For how material quantities translate into full project costs including labour and prep, see the paint project cost guide.

 How texture reduces coverage by 15–25%